aentwist/gamedriver/README.md

 import gamedriver as gd
 from gamedriver.settings import set_settings as set_gd_settings

-# For example, we will use an adb client to provide the tap_xy and swipe
+# For example (Android), we will use an adb client to provide the tap_xy and swipe
 # functionality, and a scrcpy client to provide the image of the device screen.
 import adbutils  # https://github.com/openatx/adbutils
 import scrcpy  # https://github.com/leng-yue/py-scrcpy-client